1835 Wolverhampton riot: Death of a soldier's horse

 All sides agree that the proximate cause for the soldier's charge on firing and the crowd was the death of one of the soldiers' horses.
 However, the accounts substantially differ on what actually happened to the horse.
-According to one version, the horse was killed by a stone thrown by the mob - showing that the soldiers were provoked.
+According to one version, the horse was killed by a stone thrown by the mob – showing that the soldiers were provoked.
 According to another account, the soldiers first charged the crowd and the horse fell during the charge.
-A third version, offered in Parliament by ?? was that the horse was stabbed by a short knife, once again partially vindicating the soldiers' conduct.
+A third version, offered in Parliament, was that the horse was stabbed by a short knife, once again partially vindicating the soldiers' conduct.
 However, it is possible that the horse was accidentally stabbed by a sword drawn by one of the soldiers.

 Role of the soldiers

 Another source of contention was the subsequent dispersal of the soldiers into small group of twos and threes.
-According to one position (voiced for example by Sir G. Hardinge), this was a highly irregular measure, as the soldiers were no longer under the control of the officers and could engage in wanton acts of cruelty.
+According to one position this was an irregular measure, as the soldiers were no longer under the control of the officers and could engage in wanton acts of cruelty.
 Others had alleged that this dispersal was necessary to patrol the town and to re-establish public order.

-Inquiry

 Aftermath

-Sir F. Goodricke actually won the election and sat for two years in Parliament (not standing for re-election in 1837).
+Sir Francis Goodricke actually won the election and sat for two years in Parliament (not standing for re-election in 1837).
 During that time he never rose to speak.